wso2/product-apim-training/Dealtime/README.md

 To start the server, Navigate to the <PRODUCT\_HOME>/bin/wso2server\.sh \(on Linux/Mac OS\) from the command prompt and execute the command, \./wso2server\.sh

-1. Open the terminal window, Navigate to the DealTime-1.0.0-SNAPSHOT/bin directory from the command prompt\.
+8. Open the terminal window, Navigate to the DealTime-1.0.0-SNAPSHOT/bin directory from the command prompt\.
 Execute the command, sh start\.sh
-2. Go to the localhost:8080/setup  and click DEPLOY APIS, CREATE ROLES and CREATE USERS  buttons\.
+9. Go to the localhost:8080/setup  and click DEPLOY APIS, CREATE ROLES and CREATE USERS  buttons\.

 - It Import all the APIs and create users, roles and scopes\.

 ![image](Readme%20file%20images/2.png)

-__Topics that we can teach using this Web application\.__
+### Topics that we can teach using this Web application\.

 1. Publishing an API
 2. Consuming the APIs from an Application
-3. Using the Deal Time Web Application\.
+3. Using the DealTime Web Application\.

 __Publishing an API__